-Revenues increased \$15.0 million, or five percent, in 2016 and increased \$12.9 million, or five percent, in 2015 compared to 2014.
-Revenues during 2016 and 2015 were primarily affected by:
+Revenues increased \$9.9 million, or three percent, in 2017 and increased \$15.0 million, or five percent, in 2016 compared to 2015.
+Revenues during 2017 and 2016 were primarily affected by:

-- Increased investment management fees from existing clients due to higher assets under management caused by market appreciation; - Performance fees of \$12.3 million earned during the fourth quarter 2016 from an SEI-sponsored investment product; and - · Asset funding from new sales of our retirement and not-for-profit solutions; partially offset by - Client losses and the negative impact from foreign currency exchange rate fluctuations between the U.S. dollar and the British pound.
+- Increased investment management fees from existing clients due to higher assets under management caused by market appreciation; - Performance fees of \$3.4 million and \$12.3 million earned during the fourth quarter 2017 and 2016, respectively, from an SEI-sponsored investment product; and - Asset funding from new sales of our retirement and not-for-profit solutions; partially offset by - · Client losses;

+- The negative impact from foreign currency exchange rate fluctuations between the U.S. dollar and the British pound; and - A decrease in the average basis points earned on client assets.